 Tucked away in the wilds of the Yukon’s vast territory, the town of Dawson is a haven of art, culture and history.
 Located some 500 km northwest of Whitehorse, Dawson beckons adventurers looking to explore a unique part of Canada that few ever get to see.

-On this 4-day autumn excursion, you’ll experience the history of the Gold Rush as you visit the town’s must-see attractions, explore the remoteness of the spectacular Tombstone Territorial Park, soar over the towering spires of the Ogilvie mountains on a private flight and take part in a special cultural experience with the local Tr’ondëk Hwëch’in First Nation.
-This is an unforgettable journey.
+On this 6-day excursion, you’ll experience the history of the Gold Rush as you visit Dawson’s must-see attractions, explore the remoteness of the spectacular Tombstone Territorial Park, soar over the towering spires of the Ogilvie mountains on a private flight and take part in a special cultural experience with the local Tr’ondëk Hwëch’in First Nation.
+You’ll start and end your journey with a stay in Whitehorse to explore the territory’s largest city in all its eclectic glory for a truly unforgettable Yukon experience.

 Your Dawson adventure begins with a very scenic flight from Whitehorse on Air North.
 Right away you will know you are in for something special as you soar over the vast and rugged northern landscape.